-Given to an alumna/alumnus who has graduated within the previous 20 years, the Luminary Award—its name inspired by the definition of "luminary" as someone who inspires or lights the way for others—recognizes those who have inspirational success in their careers, in their communities, and in their impact on others' lives.
+Its name inspired by the definition of "luminary" as someone who inspires or lights the way for others -- is given to an alumna/alumnus recognized as having inspirational success in their careers, in their communities, and in their impact on others' lives.